panamax-rs/panamax/README.md

 `Cargo` should now be pointing to the correct location to use the mirror.

-> Note, the `cargo search` command does not currently work with this mirror.
+> Note, Panamax does not currently support `cargo search` commands.

 ### Testing configuration